geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 Priority Labeling
 ^^^^^^^^^^^^^^^^^

-The optional ``<Priority>`` element allows specifying label priority based on an attribute of a dataset.
+The optional ``<Priority>`` element allows specifying label priority..
-This allows controlling how conflicts (overlaps) between feature labels are resolved during rendering.
+This controls how conflicts (overlaps) between labels are resolved during rendering.
-The content of the element may contain an :ref:`expression <sld_reference_parameter_expressions>` to retrieve or calculate a priority value for each feature.
+The element content may be an :ref:`expression <sld_reference_parameter_expressions>` to retrieve or calculate a relative priority value for each feature in a layer.
+Alternatively, the content may be a constant value, to set the priority of a layer's labels relative to other layers on a rendered map.

 .. note:: **Standard SLD Conflict Resolution**

   If the ``<Priority>`` element is not present, then standard SLD label conflict resolution is used.
-  Under this strategy, in a group of conflicting labels the label to display is chosen essentially at random.
+  Under this strategy, the label to display out of a group of conflicting labels is chosen essentially at random.

 For example, take the following dataset of cities::